A possibly inflated planet around the bright, young star DS Tuc A: Planet validation

 \subsection{Constraints from direct imaging}

-As presented in more detail in Appendix \ref{a:ao}, we used adaptive optics data from the NaCo (Nasmyth Adaptive Optics System Near-Infrared Imager and Spectrograph) instrument, mounted at the Very Large Telescope (ESO - Paranal Observatory, Chile), to obtain the contrast plots for each star of the binary system (Fig.~\ref{fig:magcontrast}).
+We exploited the NaCo (Nasmyth Adaptive Optics System Near-Infrared Imager and Spectrograph, mounted at the Very Large Telescope, ESO - Paranal Observatory, Chile) datasets in L' spectral band taken on 2004, Sept 3rd and published in \cite{kasper2007} and in Ks band taken on 2009 Sept 30th and published in \cite{vogt2015}.
+Both datasets were reduced following the methods devised in the original papers and were then registered in such a way that the primary star was at the center of the image.
+To improve the contrast in the regions around the two stars we subtracted each other the PSF of the two stars following the method presented in \citet{desidera11} and in \citet{carolo14}.
+The contrast limit was then calculated using the same method described in \citet{Mesa15}.
+We display the contrast plots for both epochs and for both stars in Figure~\ref{fig:magcontrast}.

 We used these contrast values to define mass detection limits around both stars of the binary, assuming age and distance given in Table~\ref{t:star_param} and exploiting the AMES-COND evolutionary models \citep{allard03}.
 The final results of this procedure are displayed in Figure~\ref{fig:masslimit} for both the observing epochs and for both the stars of the binary.
 For what concerns the primary star, we are able to exclude the presence of objects with mass larger than $\sim$7-8~$M_{\rm Jup}$ at separations larger than 40~au.
 The mass limits around the secondary are slightly larger.
-The $\sim$ 5 yr time baseline between the two NaCo observations coupled with the proper motion of the star allow us to exclude any stationary background source as the source of transit.
-The only remaining false alarm sources are represented by bright stellar companions at projected separation smaller than $\sim$10 au but large physical separations.
-This configuration is extremely unlikely from the geometrical point of view and is made negligible by the presence of DS Tuc B at 240 au.